Are you unhappy in your job?

 We spend so much of our time working yet we tend to accept our fate when things aren’t as we need them to be.

 You may feel powerless and that the situation is completely out of your hands.
-You may feel downright pissed off at what you're reading here.
+You may feel angry at what you're reading here.
 I get that, and I welcome any reflections you may have.

 I challenge you to ask yourself: